Imogen (Cymbeline): Name

+Innogen depicted (abbreviated as Innogẽ) on a 15th-century tapestry depicting Brutus of Troy's voyage to Aquitania.

 Academic consensus suggests that Shakespeare named the character Innogen, and the spelling "Imogen" is an error which arose when the manuscripts were first committed to print.
 Shakespeare probably took the name from the Matter of Britain character Innogen as found in Holinshed's Chronicles (1577), and had used the name once before for a non-speaking 'ghost character' in early editions of Much Ado About Nothing (1600), as the wife of the character Leonato (Imogen in Cymbeline is paired with a character with the similar epithet "Leonatus").
 An early description of Cymbeline by Simon Forman in 1611 consistently spells Imogen's name as "Innogen", leading scholars to conclude that the spelling of the character's name as "Imogen" in the 1623 First Folio appears to have been a result of "scribal or compositorial error".
 As a result, some modern editions of Shakespeare's plays, notably the 1986 Oxford Edition, correct the name to Innogen.